 It is an offense that has long-term and wide-ranging consequences many times down the road if not handled correctly, which is why it is instrumental that you get in contact with a Ft.
 Lauderdale spousal abuse lawyer.
-An experienced domestic violence attorney will have worked on spousal abuse cases before and can understand what kind of defense will work the best for you.
+An experienced domestic violence attorney will have worked on similar abuse cases before and can understand what kind of defense will work the best for you.
+Contact Leifert & Leifert today to discover your legal options.

 Consequences of Being Charged With Abuse